Guam Family Law Office's "Guam 7-Day Residency Divorces"

 Yes.
 The spouse filing for divorce will need to sign the Complaint for Divorce and the other spouse will need to sign an Appearance & Waiver form.
 If you request the preparation of a Marital Settlement Agreement, both you and your spouse will need to sign the Agreement.
-All three of these documents must be signed in front of a U.S. notary public.
+Although all three documents should be notarized, only the Appearance & Waiver form MUST be notarized in front of a U.S. notary public.
 In the U.S., any notary public who is certified by a State as a notary public can notarize the documents.
 If you or your spouse is living outside of the United States, the documents will need to be notarized by an official in the U.S. Embassy or a U.S. Consulate office.
 They will also notarize documents for non-U.S. citizens.
 Most U.S. military bases abroad have U.S. notary publics available as well.
 The spouse visiting Guam will sign two additional documents, a "Declaration of Guam Residency" and a "Declaration Requesting Entry of an Immediate Final Decree of Divorce".
 However, these do not need to be notarized and can be signed at my office when the visiting spouse and I meet.

 What can I expect when I come to Guam?